 Curry Public Library is a special taxing district that provides library services to approximately 5,000 people in central Curry County.
 The district has a permanent property tax levy of $.6609 per thousand of assessed property value.
 The district is governed by a 5-person publicly elected board of directors.
 Public board meetings are generally held on the fourth Thursday of each month at 4:00 pm at the library with virtual attendance access available by request.
-Exceptions to the regular meeting time includes special meetings, emergency meetings, and cancelation.
-Details can be found on the library calendar.
-Board communications should be emailed to firstname.lastname@example.org.
+Exceptions to the regular meeting time includes special meetings, emergency meetings, and cancelations.
+Meeting details can be found on the library website calendar.
+Board communications should be emailed to email@example.com.

 About the Directors+